 The easiest way to build steps is to buy pre-formed kits that include two stair risers (side panels) and step treads.
 They're available in three, four and six step options.

 Alternatively, build your own with two risers (side panels) and as many separate step treads as you require.
 We're going to take you through this process for timber deck boards.
-If looking to lay composite decking steps, follow steps one and two below and then jump to the section 'How to fit composite stair treads'.
+If looking to lay solid composite decking steps, follow steps one and two below and then jump to the section 'How to fit solid composite stair treads'.

 If building your own steps, we suggest:

 - A step tread width (the width of the steps) of 900mm - it should not be less than 760mm.

 - Stairs wider than 900mm will need to add a central step riser to support the steps and prevent them buckling.

 - A step depth (the vertical distance between each step) of between 150 and 180mm if building your own riser.
 This ensures the steps are a comfortable depth and not so deep that they're an effort to climb, but not so shallow that you trip on them.
 This is especially important for the bottom step - between the step support pad (the step's foundation) and the first riser.

 Consider using a layered surface deck board, such as the Walksure or Grassedeck deck boards, for your steps.
 The extra layer improves the grip, making it a safer step.

 Check that the site for your steps is level and firm - anything uneven or too soft and the steps won't be secure enough and might sink into soft ground.

 If no hard landscaping exists there already, consider laying an area of concrete or paving slabs (British Standard Paving is a very strong and durable option).
 For more on paving options, head to our buyer's guide.